-Now that the snow has arrived, many of us are thinking about skiing, snowshoeing or possibly cross-country skiing.
+When winter rolls around, many of us are thinking about skiing, snowshoeing or possibly cross-country skiing.
 Something that’s often overlooked are winter hikes in the High Sierra.
 This majestic time of year offers you full rivers, roaring falls, few people and more solitude & slow-down time.
-So, if you’re on the “fence” this season on visiting, here’s four amazing winter hikes to enjoy in the High Sierra.
+So, if you’re on the “fence” this season on visiting, here’s seven amazing winter hikes to enjoy in the High Sierra.

 River Of Skulls